 When you make a purchase having clicked on a link from easyfundraising or the Giving Machine, the retailer will donate a percentage directly to the Trust – at no extra cost to you.
 So whether you are looking for a gift or an item for yourself please purchase it through these partner shopping web sites as it really will help to make a difference.

-If you prefer to send ‘real’ posted cards, why not visit the Visit Nottinghamshire Wildlife Trust’s Card Shop?
+For all your card needs, why not visit the Nottinghamshire Wildlife Trust’s Card Shop?
 With lots of card designs to choose from, there is something for everyone.
 Each card can then be handwritten for that personal touch, and a donation will of course be made to help fund our vital work.

 Do you have any unwanted items at home, like books, cds, clothes, which could help raise money for local wildlife?

 If so, why not sell those items via eBay and donate a percentage of the profit to Nottinghamshire Wildlife Trust?

 There are many benefits of using ‘eBay for Charity’ to sell your unwanted items.

 - Stand out from the crowd - add credibility and visibility to your listings.
 All eBay for Charity items receive the charity ribbon

 - Gain a following - find new buyers, increase customer loyalty and watch your bids and sales grow